awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-failover-alias.md

 # Values for Failover Alias Records<a name="resource-record-sets-values-failover-alias"></a>

-When you create failover alias records, you specify the following values:
+When you create failover alias records, you specify the following values\.

-**Note**
+For information, see the following topics:

-For information about creating failover records in a private hosted zone, see [Configuring Failover in a Private Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-private-hosted-zones.html) in the *Amazon Route 53 Developer Guide*\.
++ For information about creating failover records in a private hosted zone, see [Configuring Failover in a Private Hosted Zone](dns-failover-private-hosted-zones.md)\.

++ For information about alias records, see [Choosing Between Alias and Non\-Alias Records](resource-record-sets-choosing-alias-non-alias.md)\.

 + [Name](#rrsets-values-failover-alias-name)